nahidsaikat/nahidsaikat.com/content/posts/understanding-protocols-in-python/index.md

 ```
 Here, "Adder" uses explicit type hint thus the class "IntAdder" will be considered as "Adder" type by the typing system.
 But "FloatAdder: will not be considered a "Adder" type although it implements the "add" method.
 It is because "FloatAdder.add" method parameter has different type.

-To fix the problem we need to create a generic protocol.
+To fix the problem, we need to create a generic protocol.
 The systax for creating a generic protocol is,
 ```Python
 from typing import Protocol, TypeVar